hjain/nationbuilder/README.md

 * Data Store - everything is done in memory.
 Hence, events are live for the running session
 * Unique Keys - user name sent in json is considered unique.
 So is the date per API call.
+* Port - App is deployed to the default 8080 port

 ## Getting Started